Finite Elements with Switch Detection for Direct Optimal Control of Nonsmooth Systems with Set-Valued Step Functions: Introduction

 Some of these drawbacks are overcome by the recently introduced Finite Elements with Switch Detection (FESD) method~\cite{Nurkanovic2022}.
 FESD was originally developed for Filippov DIs, which are transformed into equivalent Dynamic Complementarity System (DCS) via Stewart's reformulation~\cite{Stewart1990a}.
 This method starts with a standard Runge-Kutta (RK) discretization of the DCS and, inspired by \cite{Baumrucker2009}, allows the integrator step sizes to be degrees of freedom.
 Additional constraints ensure exact switch detection (and thus higher-order accuracy) and correct computation of numerical sensitivities (and avoid convergence to spurious solutions).
 This overcomes the aforementioned fundamental limitations of standard time-stepping discretization methods.

 \paragraph*{Contributions} In this paper, we extend the FESD method to DIs (and the associated OCP \eqref{eq:ocp}) governed by set-valued step functions.
 Our approach is to express the step function as the solution map of a linear program, and using its KKT conditions, we write the DI into an equivalent DCS.
 The DCS is discretized with a standard RK method.
 However, we let the step sizes be degrees of freedom and introduce additional equations that ensure exact switch detection.
 This recovers the high-accuracy properties that RK methods have for smooth ODEs.
-FESD results in Mathematical Programs with Complementarity Constraints (MPCC), which can be efficiently solved in a homotopy loop with off-the-shelf NLP solvers~\cite{Scholtes2001,Anitescu2007}, without the need for integer and nonsmooth optimization methods.
+FESD results in Mathematical Programs with Complementarity Constraints (MPCC), which can be efficiently solved in a homotopy loop with off-the-shelf NLP solvers~\cite{Scholtes2001,Anitescu2007}.
 We illustrate the efficacy of the new formulation on numerical simulation and OCP examples.
 All methods and examples of this paper are implemented in the open-source package~\texttt{NOSNOC}~\cite{Nurkanovic2022b}\footnote{MATLAB: \url{https://github.com/nurkanovic/nosnoc},\\Python: \url{https://github.com/FreyJo/nosnoc_py}}. \paragraph*{Notation} The complementary conditions for two vectors $x,y \in \R^{n}$ {read as ${0\leq x\perp y\geq 0}$, where $x \perp y$ means $x^{\top}y =0$}.
 For two scalar variables $a,b$ the so-called C-functions have the property $\phi(a,b) = 0 \iff a\geq 0, b\geq 0, ab = 0$.
 A famous example is the Fischer-Burmeister function $\phi_{\mathrm{FB}}(a,b) = a+b-\sqrt{a^2+b^2}$.
 If $x,y \in \R^{n}$, we use $\phi(\cdot)$ component-wise and define $\Phi(x,y) = (\phi(x_1,y_1),\dots,\phi(x_{n},y_{n}))$.
-The functions $\mathrm{diag}(x)\in \R^{n\times n}$ return a diagonal matrix with $x \in \R^n$ containing the diagonal entries.
 The concatenation of two column vectors $x\in \R^{n}$, $y\in \R^{m}$ is denoted by $(x,y)\coloneqq[x^\top,y^\top]^\top$.
 Given a matrix $S \in \R^{n \times m}$, its $i$-th row is denoted by $S_{i,\bullet}$ and its $j$-th column is denoted by $S_{\bullet,j}$.